Constant matters: Fine-grained Complexity of Differentially Private Continual Observation: Introduction

+In particular, this factorization view tells us that $\norm{L}_{2 \to \infty} \norm{R}_{1 \to 2} = {\log_2(T)}{(\log_2(T)+1)}$, which implies that the $\ell_\infty$-error is suboptimal by a factor of $\pi\log_2(e)$.
+Our experiments (\Cref{fig:running_count}) confirm this behavior experimentally.
+With respect to the \emph{ mean-squared error} this was observed by several works~\cite{mcmahan2022private, honaker2015efficient} culminating in the work of \citet{henzinger2022almost}, who gave a theoretical proof for the suboptimality of binary mechanism for mean-squared error. \end{remark}

-\paragraph{Applications.} Our result for binary counting can be extended in various directions.
-We show how to use it to quantify the additive error for (1) outputting a synthetic graph on the same vertex set which approximately preserves the values of all $(S,P)$-cuts with $S$ and $P$ being disjoint vertex sets of the graph, (2) frequency estimation, (3) various graph functions, (4) substring counting, and (5) episode counting.
-We also show that our mechanism can be adapted in the locally private non-interactive learner of Smith et al.~\cite{smith2017interaction}.
+\paragraph{Applications.} Our result for continual binary counting can be extended in various directions.
+We show how to use it to quantify the additive error for (1) outputting a synthetic graph on the same vertex set which approximately preserves the values of all $(S,P)$-cuts with $S$ and $P$ being disjoint vertex sets of the graph, (2) frequency estimation (aka histogram estimation), (3) various graph functions, (4) substring counting, and (5) episode counting.
+Our mechanism can also be adapted for the locally private non-interactive learners of~\citet{smith2017interaction} by replacing the binary mechanism with our matrix mechanism, { which requires major changes in the analysis}.
 In \Cref{tab:results}, we tabulate these applications.
-Based on a lower bound construction of~\cite{jain2021price}, we show in the appendix that for large enough $T$ and constant $|S|$ the additive error in (1) is tight up to polylogarithmic factors and the additive error in (4) is tight for large enough $T$ up to a factor that is linear in $\log \log |{\mathcal U|} \log T$, where $\mathcal{U}$ is the universe of letters (see \Cref{sec:substring} and \Cref{sec:lower} for details).
+Based on a lower bound construction of~\citet{jain2021price}, we show in \Cref{sec:lower} that for large enough $T$ and constant $|S|$ the additive error in (1) is tight up to polylogarithmic factors and the additive error in (4) is tight for large enough $T$ up to a factor that is linear in $\log \log |{\mathcal U|} \ln T$, where $\mathcal{U}$ is the universe of letters (see \Cref{cor:substring} and \Cref{sec:lower} for details). {Finally, we can use our mechanism to estimate the running average of a sequence of $T$ bits with absolute error $\Psi(t) C_{\epsilon,\delta} \sqrt{\ln(6T)}/t$.} All the applications are presented in detail in \Cref{sec:applications}.
+We note that all our algorithms are differentially private in the setting considered in \citet{dwork2010differentially}.

-\textbf{2.
-Bounding $\norm{\average}_\cb$:} The second most common statistic is {\em average}.
-Current practice to continually output the average first performs the counting and then divides by the current time-stamps.
-This leads to an additive error of $\log^{3/2}(T)/t$ at time $t \leq T$.
-We show that one can remove a $\log(T)$ factor using the factorization mechanism.
-In large-scale deployment, where $T$ is large, such an improvement has a significant impact. \begin{theorem} Let $\average \in \mathbb R^{T \times T}$ be the matrix defined in \cref{eq:matrices}.
-Then \begin{enumerate} \item $\norm{\average}_\cb =1$. \item Further, there is an explicit factorization $\average = L R$ into lower triangular matrices such that, for $T \geq 2$, we have